arikast/mascii-quickstart/README.md

 1. formal recognition of chord symbols.
 Currently you could add them to lyrics or put them in a comment, but they are not recognized as anything special, so will not be placed correctly in sheet music for example
 2. trill and ornament markings
 3. song titles
-4. a website where Mascii can be instantly converted to sheet music and sound files online for easy sharing
+4. ~~a website where Mascii can be instantly converted to sheet music and sound files online for easy sharing~~ Online version of Mascii is ready!
+Check it out at mascii.org

-### How were the sheet music and mp3s in this readme created?
+### Legacy: ~~How were the sheet music and mp3s in this readme created?~~
+Today, you can use Mascii right away at mascii.org.
+But prior to that online version, this was the process:

 All of the sheet music and mp3 files on [mascii.org](http://mascii.org) were generated via the following process:
 1. write the musical excerpt in Mascii
 2. use the software contained in this project to convert the Mascii notation into a midi file.